 If you are leaning toward remaining in your current plan, that is completely understandable.
 When I figured out that my employer didn’t require me to do anything during open season to keep the same plan, that was a great day—another source of anxiety eliminated!

 However, it may be worth 30 minutes of your time to go in and at least look at any high deductible health plan offered by your employer.

-As explained above, the difference between my costs for the two plans based on 2018 figures was a whopping $475 because once I hit that deductible, plan benefits were the same.
+As explained above, the difference between my costs for the two plans based on 2018 figures was just $475 because once I hit that deductible, plan benefits were the same.